Welcome to my website. My new location is Staten Island, a/k/a “the forgotten borough”.

 Train realistic Kung Fu – learn the Wing Chun fist

 Wing Chun, if trained diligently from a good instructor for a certain period of time, can be extremely effective for real world self defense.
 Wing Chun emphasizes efficiency and uses simple but effective straight punches, palm strikes, elbow and knee strikes, joint locks and throws.
 Kicks are thrown to no more than waist height so that they work in regular street clothes without having to stretch or warm up beforehand.

 While the beginner will have to spend time practicing form, stances, how to deliver force at close range, and how to use relaxation to deal with incoming energy, this practice will ultimately pay off in the ability to respond fluidly and instinctively to an attack.

 Wing Chun uses touch sensitivity, using a unique exercise caled chi sao, to train reflexes that make it possible to react at top speed to the opponent without having to think.
 Experts develop this touch sensitivity up to the point where they can beat their opponents blind folded.

-Bruce Lee was the most famous disciple of Grand Master Ip Man and used Wing Chun as the seed art for his Jeet Kune Do.
+Bruce Lee , the most famous disciple of Grand Master Ip Man, used Wing Chun as the seed art for his Jeet Kune Do.
 Prominent Sifus of Wing Tsun include the world famous Ip Man, and his top students Moy Yat, Wong Shun Leung, Leung Ting, Chu Shong Ting, Wan Kam Leung, and others.

 While Wing Chun has had periods of great popularity, both in the United States and world wide, following the release of the Yip Man movies, there have also been numerous criticisms of the style, largely due to some Wing Chun fighters being annihilated in the UFC.

 In almost all videos of Wing Chun fighters competing against other styles, there is actually very little Wing Chun visible except for the chain punch and the front kick.
 It is actually quite hard to find any video on the net where a Wing Chun fighter going against boxing, kickboxing, Muay Thai, or MMA, looks half way respectable.